200-Hour YOga Teacher Training at yoga Soup

 Learn to teach with Confidence

-You’ll leave this training prepared to teach, with practical skills in sequencing, class planning, the business of yoga, and all tools that will give you the foundation to share your passion in a skillful way.
+You'll leave this training prepared to teach — with practical skills in sequencing, class planning, and the business of yoga.
+Everything you need to share your passion in a skillful, grounded way.

 APPLY NOW